 Mojdeh received her BFA from The School of the Art Institute of Chicago and is the founder of Interfaith Poets, Lethal Poetry Inc and LUCID Art Lab, and sits on the board of Surviving The Mic – arts organizations that activate artists as social servants.
 She is interested in how the arts can effect social and cognitive development among youth and populations who’ve experienced trauma.
 When she’s not being a creative savant and community leader, she is engaged in HIV prevention research at the University of Illinois at Chicago’s School of Public Health.

-Board Director of Community Engagement and Organizing
+Board of Directors, Community Engagement and Organizing

 Jack is a senior at Loyola University Chicago working towards a BA in Women’s Studies & Gender Studies with minors in Political Science, Social Work, and Theology.
 Originally from Phoenix, AZ, Jack’s passion for writing started when he was six and published the first and only issue of “Super Gerbil” a hand drawn graphic novel about his pet gerbil, Boris.
 Today, Jack writes primarily spoken word poetry that focuses on body image, disability, and survivorship.
 When he’s not writing or performing, he is often found indulging in his other passions of coffee-drinking, Catholic Faith & Justice Ministry, and social justice tirades.
 Jack hopes to pursue a career in trauma informed creative arts therapy for other survivors of childhood sexual abuse.